AMM & DEX Venues

 How bars are built:

-- V3 — bars are derived from Uniswap V3’s built-in
+- V3 — derived from Uniswap V3’s built-in

-observe()on-chain oracle, which accumulates tick-weighted price history directly on the contract - V4 — V4 has no built-in oracle. mackinac accumulates price observations from every Swap event received in real time and computes bars from that local history.
-V4 TWAP bars appear after approximately one bar interval of swap activity; earlier in the session the chart is empty while data accumulates
+observe()on-chain oracle, which accumulates tick-weighted price history directly on the contract. - V4 — V4 has no built-in oracle. mackinac accumulates price observations from every Swap event received in real time.
+V4 TWAP bars appear after approximately one bar interval of swap activity; the chart is empty while data accumulates.

 Reading the TWAP:

-The TWAP is most useful as a reference price — a stable anchor you can compare against current pool prices.
+The TWAP is most useful as a reference price — a stable anchor to compare against current pool prices.

-- Is the current price extended?
-If the current DOM bid/ask is significantly above the 1h TWAP, the pair has moved up recently.
-If below, it is trading at a discount to recent history.
+- Extended price: If the current DOM bid/ask is significantly above the 1h TWAP, the pair has moved up recently.

-- Regime change identification.
-A flat TWAP that slopes sharply up or down indicates sustained directional flow rather than noise.
+- Regime identification: A flat TWAP that slopes sharply indicates sustained directional flow rather than noise.

-- DEX/CeFi basis monitoring.
-Use the overlay (below) to draw a reference line from the corresponding HL perpetual on the same chart.
+- DEX/CeFi basis: Use the overlay (below) to draw a reference line from the corresponding HL perp on the same chart.
 A persistent gap between the Uniswap TWAP and the HL mark price indicates a basis worth monitoring.

 Overlay Reference Line

-The overlay draws a gold dashed reference line on the TWAP chart from any other product in your product list, and adds that product as a comparison row at the bottom of the fee-tier table.
+The overlay draws a gold dashed reference line on the TWAP chart from any other product in your workspace, and adds that product as a comparison row in the fee tier table.

 | Overlay choice | What it shows |